Breakfast

 Original Pancake House 49'er Flap Jacks

-Making my Original Pancake House 49'er pancake recipe is a simple matter of mixing up a thin pancake batter and cooking it in a pan coated with clarified butter.
-Clarified butter has the milk solids removed, so it won’t brown, and I’ll show you how to make it in the first step.
-The Original Pancake House uses clarified butter, so we should do the same.
+Making my Original Pancake House 49'er Flap Jacks copycat recipe is as easy as mixing up a thin pancake batter and cooking it in a pan coated with clarified butter.
+Clarified butter has the milk solids removed so it won’t brown in the pan, and I’ll show you how to make it in the first step.
+According to my research The Original Pancake House uses clarified butter, so we should do the same.

 Swirl the batter in the butter to the edges of your pan, cook it for a couple of minutes, then flip it over and cook it for another minute.
-Stack the warm flapjacks on a plate and serve them with soft butter and maple syrup on the side.
+Stack your warm flapjacks on a plate and serve them with soft butter and maple syrup on the side.

 Also, check out my version of the Original Pancake House Apple Pancake for a decadent cinnamon apple-filled delight.